 While significant planning will be required, events can be rewarding and productive if they involve your MP and are action oriented.

-UNA-UK has joined forces with a host of advocacy and humanitarian organisations to campaign together to reduce the suffering in Yemen.
-Below is our shared list of recommendations for which we urge you to personally ask the Foreign Secretary to action.
+Below is our list of recommendations for which we urge you to personally ask your MP and the Foreign Secretary to action.
 Here is a downloadable list of 'asks' to Government and tips on how to ensure your event is a success.

 At the end of the page there is a form so you can let us know how you got on.
 Please help us spread the word by sharing this page widely.